Symmetric $C_Z$ gate for ultracold neutral atoms based on counterdiabatic driving at Rydberg excitation: Three-photon gate protocol

-Recently we proposed a scheme of high-fidelity individual addressing at Rydberg excitation using three-photon transitions between ground and Rydberg state by three lasers with Rabi frequencies $\Omega_1$, $\Omega_2$, $\Omega_3$, as shown in Fig.~\ref{fig7}(a)~\cite{Bezuglov2024}.
-If $\Omega_2 \gg \Omega_1, \Omega_3$, even when all three lasers are tuned to the exact resonances with all three transitions, the intermediate excited states are not populated and the coherent excitation of Rydberg atoms occurs, with the effective Rabi frequency $\Omega_{\rm three-photon}=\Omega_1 \Omega_3/\Omega_2$.
-In this case it is possible to compensate for the influence of the inhomogeneity of the tightly focused laser beams on the value of $\Omega_{\rm three-photon}$, which opens the way to the individual addressing when performing entangling gates in atomic arrays~\cite{Bezuglov2024}.
-Another advantage of a three-photon scheme is the ability to \textit{completely} eliminate the Doppler shift of the resonance by geometric arrangement of three laser beams which excite Rydberg atoms~\cite{Ryabtsev2011}.
-The single-atom three-photon Rabi oscillations were recently experimentally demonstrated in our work~\cite{Beterov2024}.
+Recently we proposed a scheme for high-fidelity individual addressing in Rydberg excitation using three-photon transitions between the ground and Rydberg state by three lasers with Rabi frequencies $\Omega_1$, $\Omega_2$, $\Omega_3$, as shown in Fig.~\ref{ThreePhoton}(a)~\cite{Bezuglov2025}.
+If $\Omega_2 \gg \Omega_1, \Omega_3$, even when all three lasers are tuned to the exact resonances with all three transitions, the intermediate excited states are not populated and coherent excitation of Rydberg atoms occurs, with the effective Rabi frequency $\Omega_{\rm three-photon}=\Omega_1 \Omega_3/\Omega_2$.
+In this case, it is possible to compensate for the influence of the inhomogeneity of the tightly focused laser beams on the value of $\Omega_{\rm three-photon}$, which opens the way to individual addressing when performing entangling gates in atomic arrays~\cite{Bezuglov2025}.
+The other advantage of a three-photon scheme is the ability to \textit{completely} eliminate the Doppler shift of the three-photon resonance by geometric arrangement of three laser beams which excite Rydberg atoms~\cite{Ryabtsev2011}.
+Single-atom three-photon Rabi oscillations were recently experimentally demonstrated in our work~\cite{Beterov2024}.

-In contrast to the two-photon scheme of laser excitation, the three-photon resonance is not shifted even when all three Rabi frequencies are different~\cite{Bezuglov2024}.
-Therefore it is possible to implement counterdiabatic driving by shaping the phase profile of only one laser beam.
-We apply the time-dependent detuning $\delta\left(t\right)$ to the third step of laser excitation and the profile of the first step pulse is modified to include the counterdiabatic driving term.
-We use constant values of $\Omega_2$ and $\Omega_3$ and the following profile of $\Omega_1 \left(t\right)$:
+In contrast to the two-photon scheme of laser excitation, the three-photon resonance is not shifted even when all three Rabi frequencies are different~\cite{Bezuglov2025}.
+Therefore, it is easy to implement counterdiabatic driving by shaping the phase profile of only one laser beam.
+We apply the time-dependent detuning $\delta\left(t\right)$ to the third step of laser excitation, and the amplitude and phase profile of the first step laser pulse is modified to include the counterdiabatic driving term.